MAST3RJ3T/Safe-Cracker/README.md

 ## Rotary-Encoder Safe Cracking Game (DE1-SoC / Nios V)

-A bare-metal C game for the DE1-SoC that turns the board into a physical safe.
-A real rotary encoder — mounted in a custom 3D-printed enclosure and wired into the FPGA's JP1 expansion header — drives a live safe dial rendered on a 320x240 VGA display.
-The player spins the dial to find a randomly generated combination, listening for audio cues and alternating rotation direction like a real lock, all before a countdown timer runs out.
+A safe cracking game written in C for the DE1-SoC.
+A real rotary encoder, mounted in a 3D-printed case and wired into the board's JP1 header, turns a safe dial drawn on a 320x240 VGA display.
+The player spins the dial to find a random combination, using audio cues and alternating the turn direction like a real lock, before the timer runs out.

-Everything runs on a Nios V processor with no operating system: interrupt-driven I/O, a hand-written double-buffered graphics pipeline, fixed-point trigonometry, and a FIFO-managed audio engine.
+The game runs on a Nios V processor with no operating system.
+Interrupt handling, the graphics, the math for the dial, and the audio playback are all written from scratch.

 By: **Tej Patel** & **Leo Zou**